zachmay/inventorium/report.md

 Generally, the purpose a web API is to expose the operations of the business domain over HTTP.
 We use an architecture called Representational State Transfer (REST) to accomplish this.
-Described by Roy T. Fielding in his 2000 PhD dissertation [XXXX], REST is an architectural style that emphasizes building around the fundamental concepts of the web: HTTP and hypermedia (i.e., navigable links between entities).
+Described by Roy T. Fielding in his 2000 PhD dissertation [1], REST is an architectural style that emphasizes building around the fundamental concepts of the web: HTTP and hypermedia (i.e., navigable links between entities).